ghost368/ghost368.github.io/vim.md

 * zt, zb, zz : move current line to the top, bottom and center of the screen

+* daw caw - delete the word around the cursor (and switch to insert for caw)

 * can copy and paste content using y and p combined with other commands between different files in vscode